Welcome to Our ChatGPT Codex Review

 Task: “Add a dark mode toggle to the settings page”

 Result: Worked perfectly on first attempt.
+The 25% speed improvement is noticeable on simple tasks.
 Found the right files, added state management, updated CSS, included a toggle component.
 Production-ready with minor styling tweaks.

-Task: Pasted a stack trace and said “Fix this”
+Task: Pasted a stack trace and said “Fix this.”
+Mid-way, steered with “Focus on the async handler, not the database layer.”

 Test 3: Writing Test Suite